pirovc/ganon/docs/index.md

                         Specific files for taxonomy - otherwise files will be downloaded (default: None) -z [ ...], --genome-size-files [ ...]
-                        Specific files for genome size estimation - otherwise files will be downloaded (default: None)
+                        Specific files for genome size estimation - otherwise files will be downloaded (default: None) --skip-genome-size    Do not attempt to get genome sizes.
+Valid only without --db-prefix.
+Activate this option when using sequences not representing full genomes. (default: False)

 output arguments:
   -f , --output-format